portworx/px-preflight/README.md

 # What

-This will provision some DaemonSets on your Kubernetes cluster, use them to run some basic checks, and then delete them again.
+This will provision some DaemonSets on your Kubernetes cluster, use them to run some basic checks, provision a job to process the output, and then delete everything.
 Checks include:
  * CPU cores
  * Docker version
  * Kernel version